ShrekBytes/xssSick/README.md

 ## Contributing

-Feel free to submit issues or pull requests if you have suggestions for improvements or find any bugs.
+Feel free to submit issues or pull requests for suggestions, improvements, or bug reports.
+Your contributions are appreciated!

 ## License